johan12345/vertretungsplan/README.md

 Dies ist eine Android-App für Vertretungspläne von Schulen.
 Sie basiert auf meiner [App für die Lornsenschule Schleswig](https://github.com/johan12345/ls-vertretungsplan), ist aber leicht auf andere Schulen erweiterbar.
 Weitere Informationen dazu im [Wiki](https://github.com/johan12345/vertretungsplan/wiki).

+**English:** This is an Android app for substitution schedules of schools.
+It is based on the [app](https://github.com/johan12345/ls-vertretungsplan) I first created for Lornsenschule, Schleswig, Germany.
+Currently, it only supports some schools in Germany, but feel free to fork the code and add other schools.
+Information about this is in the [Wiki](https://github.com/johan12345/vertretungsplan/wiki) (in German).
+If you need any help or an English translation of the Wiki, please contact me (johan.forstner@gmail.com).

 Anleitung zum Importieren in Eclipse
 ------------------------------------